 The most pressing is the need for serology test validation, which is already underway; it’s crucial to ensure that the available tests are comparable, accurate and overseen by the FDA.
 Secondly, though most experts assume COVID-19-recovered patients will possess some degree of immunity, additional research into whether a correlation exists between a specific antibody level and immunity should be pursued.
 And finally, it will be beneficial to determine if protective immunity is induced by infection, and if so, how long it can last (17).

-- Molecular-based Tests for COVID-19.
+- Antigen and Molecular Tests for COVID-19.
 Johns Hopkins University Center for Health Security.

 - Loeffelholz, M.J. and Tang, Y.W.
 (2020) Laboratory diagnosis of emerging human coronavirus infections – the state of the art.
 Emerg.
 Microbes Infect.
 9(1):747–756.

 - Cevik, M., Bamford, C. and Ho, A. (2020) COVID-19 pandemic – A focused review for clinicians.
 Clin.
 Microbiol.
 Infect.
 S1198-743X(20)30231-7.
 [Published online ahead of print]

 - Mizumoto, K. et al. (2020) Estimating the asymptomatic proportion of coronavirus disease 2019 (COVID-19) cases on board the Diamond Princess cruise ship, Yokohama, Japan, 2020.
 Euro.
 Surveill.
 25(10): 2000180.

 - Lai, C.C. et al. (2020) Asymptomatic carrier state, acute respiratory disease, and pneumonia due to severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2): Facts and myths.
 J. Microbiol.
 Immunol.
 Infect.
 S1684-1182(20)30040-2.
 [Published online ahead of print]